liferay/liferay-docs/develop/tutorials/articles/ios-apps-with-liferay-screens/05-architecture-of-liferay-screens-for-ios.markdown

 - A reference to the Screenlet's View, based on the selected Theme.
 To meet the Screenlet's requirements, all Themes must implement the `ViewModel` protocol.
-- Any number of methods for invoking connectors.
+- Any number of methods for invoking Connectors.
 You can optionally make them public for app developers to call.
 - An optional (but recommended)
   [delegate object](https://developer.apple.com/library/ios/documentation/general/conceptual/DevPedia-CocoaCore/Delegation.html)
   the Screenlet can call on for particular events.

-**MyUserCaseInteractor:**  Each
-Interactor is responsible for running the necessary operations to implement the user case.
-These operations can be local operations, remote operations or a combination of them.
-They can also be executed sequentially, or even in parallel way.
-The final results are stored in a `result` object that can be read by the Screenlet when it's notified.
+**MyUserCaseInteractor:**  Each Interactor runs the operations that implement the use case.
+These can be local operations, remote operations, or a combination thereof.
+Operations can be executed sequentially or in parallel.
+The final results are stored in a `result` object that can be read by the Screenlet when notified.
 The number of Interactor classes a Screenlet requires depends on the number of use cases it supports.

-**MyOperationConnector:** This is related to the Interactor, but has one or more connectors.
+**MyOperationConnector:** This is related to the Interactor, but has one or more Connectors.
 If the Server Connector is a back-end call, then there's typically only a single request.
 Each Server Connector is responsible for retrieving a set of related values.
-The results are stored in a `result` object that can be read by the Interactor when it's notified.
-The number of Server Connector classes a Interactor requires depends on the number of endpoints you need to query, or even the number of different servers you need to support.
+The results are stored in a `result` object that can be read by the Interactor when notified.
+The number of Server Connector classes an Interactor requires depends on the number of endpoints you need to query, or even the number of different servers you need to support.

 **MyScreenletView_themeX:** A class that belongs to one specific Theme.
 In the diagram, this Theme is *ThemeX*.
 The class renders the Screenlet's UI by using its related XIB file.
 The View object and XIB file communicate using standard mechanisms like `@IBOutlet` and `@IBAction`.
 When a user action occurs in the XIB file, it's received by `BaseScreenletView` and then passed to the Screenlet class via the `performAction` method.
 To identify different events, the component's `restorationIdentifier` property is passed to the `performAction` method.

 **MyScreenletView_themeX.xib:** an XIB file that specifies how to render the Screenlet's View.
 Its name is very important.
 By convention, a Screenlet with a